 Because Ansible is also an outstanding configuration management tool, users can use one tool to cover all their automation needs.

 Terraform is, by definition, a provisioning tool and has been notoriously the tool of choice when it comes to cloud automation.
-Users can easily automate processes for any cloud through Terraform’s GUI portal.
+Users can easily automate processes for any cloud through Terraform’s GUI portal known as Terraform Cloud.

 Terraform became popular because it knows how to determine action plans from configuration changes.
 By comparing the current and desired states, Terraform executes a list of actions that will bring infrastructure in sync with the configuration.

 Here’s an interesting fact: Even though Terraform is currently an undisputed king of cloud provisioning, Ansible is rapidly gaining popularity.